 Other ways to donate

-You can ask your employer or payer to deduct donations from your pay and pass them onto charities or similar organisations.
+You can ask your employer to deduct donations from your pay and pass them on to approved charities or organisations.
 We call this payroll giving.

 For every dollar you donate, you get 33.33 cents back as a tax credit.
 The credit reduces the amount of PAYE or withholding tax you pay.